Longitudinal electromagnetic waves in the framework of standard classical electrodynamics: Introduction

 \section{Introduction}

 The theoretical and experimental description of the longitudinal electromagnetic waves is a subject of the different level discussions.
-There is a lot of indications of the existence of such waves in some kind of literature references (so called internet cafe messages).
-On the other hand, the Maxwell equations for the free electromagnetic field contain only the transverse solutions.
-The last fact is in all handbooks on electrodynamics.
-Moreover, the internet cafe messages contain some confusion in using the notions "longitudinal electric wave" and "longitudinal wave component of the electric field strength vector".
-It leads to the confusion in understanding.
+There is a lot of indications of the existence of such waves in different media.
+Note, e.g., the longitudinal waves in plasmons and in plasma.
+Nevertheless, these oscillations only sometimes are considered as the electromagnetic ones.
+The longitudinal electromagnetic waves are well known to waveguide engineers.
+Let us mark especially the recent observations of the longitudinal electric wave in an interacting laser beams.
+On the other hand, it is well known fact that the Maxwell equations for the free electromagnetic field contain only the transverse solutions.

-The goal of this paper is to explain the situation by means of an exact solutions of well defined physical and mathematical systems of equations.
-Here we are trying to follow only the investigations presented in the well defined physical journals both on experimental [1, 2] and theoretical [3] levels.
+Recently in \cite{Miyaji} a simple experimental method for generating an intense longitudinal electric field from transverse electromagnetic waves (laser pulses) with radially symmetric polarization has been presented.
+The laser-generated longitudinal electric field was observed in two dimensions and distinguished from the transverse component using the optical Kerr shutter method.
+Authors of \cite{Dorn} experimentally demonstrated that a radially polarized field can be focused to a spot size significantly smaller than for linear polarization.
+For strong focusing, a radially polarized field leads to a longitudinal electric field component at the focus which is sharp and centered at the optical axis.
+Experimental and theoretical investigations in \cite{Niziev} demonstrates that the longitudinal field component has the maximal amplitude where the "`usual"' field component is zero.
+The high-power industrial CO$_{2}$ laser is applied.
+Authors of \cite{Tidwell} studied that, when focused, a radially polarized beam has a net longitudinal field useful for particle acceleration and, perhaps, other unique applications.

+It is well known that the electromagnetic field in the waveguide is not purely transverse, but has longitudinal components.
+Moreover, on the basis of waveguides "Longitudinal-scalar electromagnetic wave radiating device RU 2287212 C1" has been suggested \cite{Kuzn}.

+The author's of theoretical article \cite{Petrov} have studied the problem of plasmons in a QED vacuum.
+It has been shown that the bosonized version of (1 + 1)-dimensional QED admits the existence of classical stable time-periodic solutions, i.e., standing waves of the longitudinal electric field and the vacuum’s polarization density.
+Note that assertions about longitudinal electromagnetic waves in plasma are known from \cite{Kovr, Bogdan}.

+In \cite{Pekar} the theory of electromagnetic waves in a crystal, where excitons are produced, have been considered.
+Strictly-longitudinal electric waves are shown to exist in such crystal.
+Recently in \cite{Dats} the properties of longitudinal electromagnetic oscillations in metals and their excitation at planar and spherical surfaces have been studied.

+The radiation of longitudinal electric waves by antennas was studied recently in theoretical article \cite{Umul}.
+More exactly, the radiation of electromagnetic fields by an electric charge density, distributed uniformly on the surface of a conducting sphere, was the subject of investigation.
+The resultant electromagnetic field has longitudinal and transverse components.
+An important result is that the curl of the magnetic field gives only the transverse electric field component that has 1/r dependence.
+Also the longitudinal electric field has a spatial dependence of 1/r and does not interact with the transverse magnetic field, since it is curl-free.